senushidinara/Sleep-safeAI-/README.md

 # Sleep Safe 😴🛡️✨

-### Your intelligent digital wellness dashboard.
+### Your intelligent and proactive digital wellness dashboard.

-> An innovative application that analyzes conversational patterns—both typing mechanics and sentiment—to provide a comprehensive psychological analysis, visual trend summaries, and a personalized, actionable wellness plan.
+> An innovative application that analyzes conversational patterns to provide proactive cognitive insights, a context-aware AI chat experience, visual trend summaries, and a personalized, actionable wellness plan.

 Sleep Safe is your personal guardian for digital wellness. 🌙 It uses a **smart, privacy-first, behavior-based approach** to help you understand your state of mind.
-It now provides a full suite of tools, from real-time analysis to a final, comprehensive report, all wrapped in a beautiful and intuitive interface.
+It now features a proactive AI that detects shifts in your emotional state, providing real-time insights to guide your conversation toward greater self-awareness.

 ---

 ## ✨ Key Features

+*   **🧠 Advanced AI-Powered Insights (New!):**
+    *   **Cognitive Shift Detection:** The app's AI now actively monitors your conversation for significant shifts in tone and typing patterns.
+    *   **Proactive Insights:** When a negative cognitive shift is detected, the app presents a gentle, actionable insight to help you explore your feelings in the moment.
+    *   **Context-Aware Chatbot:** The AI assistant receives real-time context about your detected emotional state, allowing it to provide significantly more empathetic and relevant responses.
+*   **📊 Dynamic Sentiment Trend Chart (New!):** Get a rich, at-a-glance overview of your session's emotional journey with a dynamic line chart that visualizes:
+    *   **Sentiment Arc:** Tracks your sentiment (Positive, Negative, Neutral) from message to message.
+    *   **Typing Pattern Overlays:** Each point is color-coded to show the dominant typing pattern (Stable, Fatigue, or Emotion) for that moment.
+*   **🚀 Comprehensive Final Analysis & Sleep Plan:** After your conversation, the app synthesizes all session data using the powerful **`gemini-2.5-pro`** model to generate:
+    *   A **holistic analysis** of your session, rendered in beautiful Markdown.
+    *   A **personalized, actionable sleep plan** with concrete steps.
 *   **🎨 Dynamic Theming:** Your space, your style.
 Choose from multiple warm themes like "Sunset," "Ocean," or "Twilight" to personalize your experience.
-*   **🧠 Dual-Layer Psychological Analysis:** The core of the app.
-It goes beyond simple metrics.
-    *   **Typing Pattern Analysis:** Analyzes *how* you type to detect patterns of fatigue or emotional agitation.
-    *   **Sentiment Analysis:** Powered by the Gemini API, it analyzes the emotional tone of your messages (Positive, Negative, or Neutral).
-*   **📊 Session Summary & Trend Analysis (New!):** Get an at-a-glance overview of your entire session with a dynamic summary card that includes:
-    *   **Overall Sentiment & Dominant Typing Pattern:** Understand your main tendencies.
-    *   **Visual Sentiment Chart:** A simple bar chart visually breaks down your emotional trends.
-*   **🚀 Comprehensive Final Analysis & Sleep Plan:** This is the ultimate goal of your session.
-After your conversation, the app synthesizes the entire chat transcript and all your psychological data, using the powerful **`gemini-2.5-pro`** model to generate:
-    *   A **holistic analysis** of your session, rendered in beautiful Markdown.
-    *   A **personalized, actionable sleep plan** with concrete steps.
-*   **💾 Full User Control (New!):**
+*   **💾 Full User Control:**
-    *   **Export Session:** Download a complete `.txt` file of your entire session, including the chat, journal, and final plan.
+    *   **Export Session:** Download a complete `.txt` file of your entire session.
     *   **Reset Session:** Start fresh at any time with a confirmation-protected reset button.
-*   **📓 Session Journal:** Track your per-message analysis history.
-Reflect on your conversations and gain a deeper understanding of your digital habits in the moment.
 *   **🔒 Completely Private:** All analysis happens in your browser.
 Your data is managed via `localStorage`, ensuring your complete privacy.

 ---

 ## 🖼️ App Preview

-A glimpse into the clean, spacious, and powerful new interface of Sleep Safe.
+A glimpse into the intelligent, proactive, and powerful new interface of Sleep Safe.

-### ✨ The Complete Wellness Dashboard
+### ✨ The Proactive Wellness Dashboard

-The app now features a professional two-column layout.
-The immersive chat session is on the left, with all your analysis tools and settings neatly organized in a tabbed panel on the right.
+The app now features a proactive "Cognitive Insight" card that appears below the chat when the AI detects a significant shift in your emotional state, offering a chance for deeper reflection.

-*(Screenshot description: The main view of the app showing the two-column layout.
-On the left is a large chat interface.
-On the right is a side panel with tabs for "Analysis" and "Settings".
-The "Analysis" tab is active, showing the new Session Summary card with a sentiment bar chart at the top.)*
+*(Screenshot description: The main view of the app.
+Below the main chat window, a new "Cognitive Insight" card is displayed, featuring a lightbulb icon and a gentle message about a detected shift in tone, with a clickable prompt suggestion.)*

-### 🔬 The Formatted Analysis & Personalized Plan
+### 🔬 The Advanced Sentiment Trend Chart

-The culmination of your session.
-The final report is now rendered with beautiful Markdown formatting, making it easy to read and act upon.

-*(Screenshot description: A close-up of the "Final Analysis & Sleep Plan" section, which displays a generated report with proper headings, bold text, and numbered lists, making it look like a professional document.)*
+The former summary has been replaced by a dynamic trend chart, plotting sentiment over time with color-coded overlays for typing patterns.

+*(Screenshot description: A close-up of the new "Sentiment Trend" chart in the side panel.
+It shows a line graph moving between "Positive," "Neutral," and "Negative" levels, with colored dots on the line indicating different typing patterns.)*

-### ⚙️ Full Control & Journaling
+### ⚙️ The Context-Aware Conversation

-Easily switch between viewing your final plan, reviewing your per-message journal, and fine-tuning the analysis settings.
-New controls for exporting and resetting your session are clearly accessible.

-*(Screenshot description: The right-side panel showing the "Settings" tab with toggles, the sensitivity slider, and the new "Reset Session" button.
-Another view shows the "Analysis" tab with the "Export Session" button.)*
+The AI's responses are now more empathetic and relevant, as it receives and interprets your real-time psychological state with every message you send.

+*(Screenshot description: A chat conversation where the user has expressed frustration.
+The AI's response is gentle and supportive, demonstrating its enhanced contextual awareness, e.g., "It sounds like that's really weighing on you.
+Let's talk through it." )*

 ---